SD Bus Driver Design Guide

 SD I/O commands that specify function zero but are outside the range of the address specified in the function basic register (FBR).

 SD I/O commands that specify a function number of a different device stack.

 SD device drivers can manage the host controller's common register set and the state of the device by calling SdBusSubmitRequest with function requests of type SDRF_GET_PROPERTY and SDRF_SET_PROPERTY.
 For a description of these function request types, see SD_REQUEST_FUNCTION.

-This is a sample for a functional Secure Digital (SD) IO driver.
+This sample (no longer supported) is a functional Secure Digital (SD) IO driver.
 The driver is written using the Kernel Mode Driver Framework.
 It is a driver for a generic mars development board that implements the SDIO protocol without additional functionality.

 Download the Storage SDIO driver sample from GitHub.